| | | |

 Only a small bit of Amsterdam’s Central Station is visible in this photo.
 What you can see, though, is one of several bike parking lots along the bank of the IJ, along with some of the free ferries.
 These cross straight across to the Buiksloterweg station in Amsterdam North.

-A note about biking in Amsterdam: Locals get really angry at tourists who don’t follow the rules – including the unwritten rules about when you can or can’t break the rules!
+Locals get really angry at tourists who don’t follow the rules – including the unwritten rules about when you can or can’t break the rules!
 Please stay to the right in the bicycle lane and listen carefully for bicycle bells.
 Let faster bikes pass you.
 If you need to slow down or stop, pull over or, if possible, put your bike up on the sidewalk.
-Signal before turning by sticking your arm out ahead of time.
+Before turning, signal your intention by sticking your arm out ahead of time and look behind you before you swerve.
 And watch out for tourists on foot, who often don’t recognize a bike lane when they see it!

 Also, bicycling off the main streets and along the canals is generally less hectic.
 Go in the same direction as the car traffic.